Alexandra Palace to Tottenham Hale Walk

 The park opened to the public in 1863 and was named after the Princess of Wales (Alexandra of Denmark), who had married the future Edward Ⅶ earlier that year.

-3. For the simplest route, stay on the surfaced path (there are alternative paths through the wood on your right).
-At a T-junction turn right onto a broad path, then turn left onto a path climbing directly towards the Palace.
+3. The straightforward route is to stay on the surfaced path.
+In 250m turn right at a T-junction onto a broad path, then in 50m turn left onto a tarmac path climbing directly towards the Palace.

 4. Go through the Rose Garden and make your way round to the long terrace on the left-hand side of Alexandra Palace, with fine views towards the city.